JulietteZ/accio/README.md

   * Node.js server running on AWS EC2 instance
 * Redux.js for frontend state management
 * Native Base cross-platform UI components for the frontend

----
-*I really loved our team.
-Hope we can continue building the app and publish it one day.
-One of the most delightful project to work on during the Covid-19.*